AngelSayani/Advanced-Registry-Forensic-Lab/readme-file.md

 ## Prerequisites

-- Windows 10 Home (or any edition)
+- Windows 8, 10 Home (or any edition) or later version of Windows
 - PowerShell 5.1 or later
 - Administrator access to your local machine